1 – How do I make a complaint?

 Please see our Privacy Notice for information on what we do with your complaint.

 2 – When is a complaint admissible?

-The Procedure for Dealing with Complaints against Assembly Members sets out the terms under which a complaint is admissible.
-There are 6 tests that must be passed before a complaint is acceptable these are:
+The Procedure for Dealing with Complaints against Members of the Senedd sets out the terms under which a complaint is admissible.
+There are 7 tests that must be passed before a complaint is acceptable these are:

 A complaint is admissible under this procedure if:

-- it is about the conduct of an Assembly Member;
+(d) is about the alleged conduct of a named Member;

 Areas not covered by the Standards Commissioner:

 - The actions of the Welsh Government and Ministers carrying out Welsh Government business do not generally fall within the remit of the Standards Commissioner.
 Any such complaint should be directed to the Office of the First Minister.

 - Issues relating to performance of the Member of the Senedd in his or her role is essentially a matter for the electorate at the ballot box.